 This blog is a continuation of a series designed to help our customers identify which rack system best fits their needs.
 In this article, we offer some advice to those who own a vehicle with a factory rack.

-You’re ready to get to the water with your new or future boat but are realizing that you might need more than just the basic factory rack that came installed on your car.
+You’re ready to get to the water with your new or future boat but are realizing that you might need more than just the basic, factory roof rack that came installed on your car.
 Why?
 There are three main problems that can arise with factory racks which include low load capacities, incompatibility with aftermarket accessories and a lack of cross bars.

 Common Factory Rack Issues

 The problem that many factory racks pose is that they just aren’t designed to hold a lot of weight.
 In general, factory racks have weight capacities that average half of aftermarket base rack systems.
 Sometimes this means that carrying more than a single boat can be a problem.
 Of course, load capacity will vary based on the make and model of your vehicle so you’ll need to look into specifics with your car’s manufacturer.
 In some situations, it might be possible to remove your factory rack to replace it with an aftermarket system (though sometimes it won’t be) or you might have to look into mounting a trailer to your vehicle.